lsst-tstn/tstn-010/index.rst

 notebooks, and/or into a Job to be called via the Queue, then finally to the level of being a sanctioned and regularly maintained Job as part of operations.

-Details for each step include which repos should be used for the different aspects of development and the level of testing/review required at each stage.
+Documented below are the details for each step include which repos should be used for the different aspects of development and the level of testing/review required at each stage.
 The note is built upon a sample use-case which was encountered early on in the commissioning phase of the AuxTel, where a user wants to derive a high-level piece of functionality which requires new additions to code at multiple levels to implement as a final production Job.
 In short, the use-case is:

     - Slew to a target
-    - Take an image and perform basic ISR such that it can be analyzed.
+    - Take an image and perform basic ISR such that it can be analyzed, notably bias subtraction and cosmic ray rejection/interpolation.
-    - Find the brightest point source in the image, determine its location, calculate the telescope offset required to put the star on a specific pixel (within a tolerance).
+    - Find the brightest point source in the image and calculate the telescope offset required to put the star on a specific pixel (within a tolerance).
     - Perform a series of observations using multiple instrument setups and exposure times.
-      This will also require changing telescope focus (and pointing) for each setup.
+      This will also require changing telescope focus (and pointing) for each filter/grating configuration.

 A general overview of the development flow, as viewed from the user, is as follows:

     - Draft, test and flush-out their desired functionality in a notebook.

-      This may include creating drafts of functions (e.g. calculating offsets), performing calls to high-level classes (e.g. slew telescope)
+      This may include creating drafts of functions (e.g. calculating offsets), performing calls to high-level classes (e.g. slew telescope) etc.

-    - Create observing utilities to perform specific tasks, which may be sufficiently generic such that they may be used by other use-cases (e.g. find a star and put it on pixel [x,y]).
+    - Create observing utilities to perform specific tasks, which may be sufficiently generic such that they may be used by other use-cases (e.g. the function of finding a star and calculating the offset to pixel [x,y]).

     - Create a job, which is runnable by the Queue, to perform these tasks.